FINS Swim Team

 How do I volunteer?

 Volunteer slots are available for sign up through the team website.
-If you have questions or would like additional information about specific jobs, please contact Fred and Geoff at TeamReps@RCFins.comand we’ll put you in touch with the appropriate volunteer coordinator.
-The website also contains descriptions of all volunteer opportunities: http://www.rcfins.com/parent-sign-up/volunteer-job-descriptions/
+If you have questions or would like additional information about specific jobs, please contact Team Reps, Fred and Geoff, at and we’ll put you in touch with the appropriate volunteer coordinator.
+The website also contains descriptions of all volunteer opportunities.

 Who are the team coaches and how can I get in touch with them?

-As mentioned above, the Fins will be coached this year by Head Coaches Katherine Karson and Sarah Ockenhouse, and Assistant Coaches Kaitlin Klumpp and Evan Judge.
-You can meet the coaches at the informational meeting on May 28, and the Head Coaches can be reached at Coach@RCFins.com.
+As mentioned above, the Fins will be coached this year by Head Coach Katherine Karson and Assistant Coaches Kaitlin Klumpp and Evan Judge.
+You can meet the coaches at the informational meeting on Monday, May 27, and the Coaches can be reached at SwimCoach@RockCreekPool.com.

 Who are the Team Representatives and how can I get in touch with them?